D2KLab/music-chatbot/README.md

 ## Description

-##### This repository contains the code of the "DOREMUS Bot", a bot capable of answering and providing results to a set of classical music related queries.
+##### This repository contains the code of the "DOREMUS Bot", a bot capable of answering and providing results to a set of classical music related questions.

-The bot makes use of different tools:
+The bot makes use of different resources:
 - It's built using the [BotKit](https://github.com/howdyai/botkit) bot building tool.

-- It uses the [DOREMUS](https://github.com/DOREMUS-ANR) knowledge base as source of informations to answer the queries.
+- It uses the [DOREMUS](https://github.com/DOREMUS-ANR) knowledge graph as source of informations to answer the questions.

-- Uses [Dialogflow](https://github.com/dialogflow) as Natural Language Processing tool.
-The communication with the NLP is managed thanks to a modified version of the [botkit-middleware-dialogflow](https://github.com/jschnurr/botkit-middleware-dialogflow).
+- It uses [Dialogflow](https://github.com/dialogflow) as Natural Language Understanding engine.
+The communication with the NLU is managed thanks to a modified version of the [botkit-middleware-dialogflow](https://github.com/jschnurr/botkit-middleware-dialogflow).

-- Is capable of working with [Slack](https://slack.com) and/or [Facebook Messenger](https://www.messenger.com) - you can start messaging with the bot at the [Facebook page](https://facebook.com/doremusbot/).
+- It is connected with [Slack](https://slack.com) and/or [Facebook Messenger](https://www.messenger.com) and one can start messaging with the bot at the [Facebook page](https://facebook.com/doremusbot/).

-- In a lightweight version (without spell checking and language detection) is also able to work with a device running [Google Assistant](https://assistant.google.com) (e.g. Google Home).
+- In a lightweight version (without spell checking and language detection), it is also able to work with a device running [Google Assistant](https://assistant.google.com) (e.g. Google Home).

 The architecture is the following:
 ![DOREMUS Bot architecture](./final-report/images/arch2.png)